-Are you the owner at the dog park that’s calling your dog’s name ten times before she comes to you?
-Or maybe you have to say “sit” three times before she responds and finally sits.
-It feels like everyone else’s dog responds immediately, except yours.
+At the dog park, do you have to call your dog’s name ten times before they come to you?
+Or maybe you have to say “sit” three times before they respond.
+It might feel like everyone else’s dog responds immediately, except yours.

 The Problem is Command Nagging

-This term is what we trainers call it when someone repeats a cue more than once.
-It’s a big pet peeve for most of us.
+This term is what trainers call it when someone repeats a cue more than once.
+It can be a big issue for training.
 Why?
 Because you are undermining your own training!

-So what is this doing from your dog’s perspective?
+So, what is command nagging doing from your dog’s perspective?

-Your dog was just learning what that verbal cue means, when you started repeating the word.
-Now he has learned that “sit, sit, sit” means sit.
+Your dog was just learning what that verbal cue meant, but you started repeating the word.
+Now, your dog learned that “sit, sit, sit” means sit.
 The repetitive string of words has become the cue.
-Your dog no longer responds to just “sit” because in his mind, you taught him that “sit, sit, sit” was the cue.
-So, he is going to wait for that third, or fourth, or fifth sit.
+Your dog no longer responds to just “sit” because, in their mind, you taught them that “sit, sit, sit” was the cue.
+Thus, your dog is going to wait for that third, fourth, or even fifth sit.

-So instead, your “nagging” just becomes background noise to your dog, just like the other 99% of the time you are talking.
-Your dog may not even realize you are talking to her.
+Instead, your “nagging” just becomes background noise to your dog, just like the other 99% of the time you’re talking.
+Your dog may not even realize you’re talking to them.

 How To Fix It

-To fix these training errors, you are going to have to go back several steps to before you added the cue and see if your dog will offer the behavior (or lure it if you were using lures).
+To fix these training errors, you are going to have to go back several steps to before you added the cue or lure and see if your dog will offer the behavior.

-Don’t say the cue.
-When your dog is doing the desired behavior again (whether it was sit, come, eye contact, etc).
-You can try re-adding your cue, which you will say ONE TIME.
+At first, don’t say the cue.
+When your dog is doing the desired behavior again (whether it was sit, come, eye contact, etc.), you can try re-adding your cue, which you will say one time.

-If the cue is poisoned, you will find it quicker and easier to retrain your dog if you chose a different word.
-For example, instead of “sit” use “chill” or “settle,” “seat,” etc. For come, use “here,” “with me,” “touch,” etc. Then, remember patience as your dog figures out what the new cue means!
+If the cue is poisoned, you will find it quicker and easier to retrain your dog if you choose a different word.
+For example, instead of “sit” use “chill,” “settle,” or “seat.”
+For “come,” use “here” or “with me.”
+Then, be patient as your dog figures out what the new cue means!

-Also, have patience in new places or when distractions are around that might make your dog’s response time a bit slower than you think it should be.
-If he doesn’t respond at all, then something about the environment is making your dog nervous or stressed – repeating the cue won’t make him listen!
-Instead, adjust the environment until your dog is in a position where he will respond, and work from there.
+Also, have patience in new places or when distractions are around because that might make your dog’s response time slower than you think it should be.
+If your dog doesn’t respond at all, then something about the environment is making your dog nervous or stressed – repeating the cue won’t make them listen!
+Instead, adjust the environment until your dog is in a position where they will respond, and work from there.